Cookietank/OpenAuth/README.md

 We are actively building out OpenAuth to be the ultimate 2FA ecosystem.
 Here is what is currently planned for future releases:

+- [ ] **PRIORITY! macOS Version:** Full cross-platform compatibility with native Keychain secure storage and Apple Silicon support.
 - [x] **NTP Time-Drift Protection:** Automatic system clock validation on startup to prevent failing codes caused by out-of-sync Windows clocks.
 - [x] **Privacy Blur Mode:** A UI toggle to hide TOTP codes behind a blur effect by default—perfect for preventing leaks when screen-sharing on Zoom or Teams.
 - [ ] **Authy & Google Authenticator Importer:** Easy 1-click migration for users looking for an alternative following the discontinuation of Authy Desktop.
 - [ ] **Zero-Touch Browser Extension:** A lightweight Chrome/Firefox companion extension that detects Microsoft login pages, talks to the OpenAuth local API, and injects the 6-digit code instantly without keyboard macros.
-- [ ] **macOS Version:** Full cross-platform compatibility with native Keychain secure storage and Apple Silicon support.

 ---